stanleyn/VoPo/README.md

 We introduce VoPo which enables end-to-end bioinformatics analysis of single-cell data.
 Here we provide code for general usage and to reproduce the results in our paper `VoPo Leverages Cellular Heterogeneity for Predictive Modeling of Single-Cell Data`.
 The (4) tasks outlined in this readme enable the following:

-1) [Task1](##Task 1: Run VoPo clustering on some FCS files) Run VoPo clustering on some FCS files
+1) **Task 1:Clustering and Feature Engineering ** Run VoPo clustering on some FCS files

-2) Use VoPo features for classification tasks in each of the 3 datasets.
+2) **Task 2: Classification and Reproduce Fig 2D** Feature Use VoPo features for classification tasks in each of the 3 datasets.
 Also reproduce the results in Figure 2D.
 Generating distributions of classification accuracies from single vs. repeated metaclustering solutions (Figure 2D.).

-3) Generate comprehensive single-cell visualizations for each of the 3 datasets (Figure 2A-C).
+3) **Task 3: Differentiation Score Visualization (Figs 2a-c)** Generate comprehensive single-cell visualizations for each of the 3 datasets (Figure 2A-C).
 Uses processed data from running 50 iterations of the repeated metaclustering algorithm.

 Alternatively, in (4) we have provided an example for re-running all clustering results from scratch.
 However this will require downloading FCS files from flow repository and modifying the paths in the scripts to the data, accordingly.

-4) Re-running the repeated metaclustering strategy from scratch along with classification and visualization.
+4) **Task 4: Re-run repeated metaclustering from scratch on the 3 datasets** Re-running the repeated metaclustering strategy from scratch along with classification and visualization.
 Note that this task requires downloading FCS files from each dataset.

-5) Examples on how to create single-cell visualizations with points colored by differentiation score (Fig 2 a-c) for frequency features and for function features.
+5) **Task 5: Visualize differentiation score on single cells based on frequency or function-based features.** Examples on how to create single-cell visualizations with points colored by differentiation score (Fig 2 a-c) for frequency features and for function features.

 ## Dependencies